Menu

 Michael Jordan testifies in NASCAR antitrust trial, says he had no choice but to sue ‘the entity’

-Retired NBA great took the stand at the landmark NASCAR antitrust case Friday and testified that he has been a fan of the stock car series since he was a child but felt he had little choice but to sue to force changes in a business model he sees shortchanging teams and drivers risking their lives to keep the sport going.
+Retired NBA great took the stand at the landmark NASCAR antitrust case on Friday and testified that he has been a fan of the stock car series since he was a child but felt that he had little choice but to sue to force changes in a business model he sees shortchanging teams and drivers risking their lives to keep the sport going.
 (Associated Press)

 Related: